AverWasTaken/TTSGPT/README.md

 ## Dont understand [Model-cost?](https://openai.com/pricing#language-models)

-#Instructions
+# Instructions

-##You will need these python libraries to use this.
+## You will need these python libraries to use this.

 - openai
 - time
 - glob
 - pygame

-##Domt trust any of them?
+## Dont trust any of them?
 ALT+F4

-#MAKE SURE YOUR MAKE A FOLDER NAMED 'output' INSIDE THE FOLDER YOU PUT MAIN.py IN!!
+# MAKE SURE YOUR MAKE A FOLDER NAMED 'output' INSIDE THE FOLDER YOU PUT MAIN.py IN!!

 ## Bugs?
 FAQ?